mxve/alterware-launcher/README.md

 - `args`: Pass additional arguments to the game.
 Default: `""`.
 - `use_https`: Use HTTPS for downloads.
 Default: `true`.
 - `skip_redist`: Skip redistributable installations.
 Default: `false`.
+- `prerelease`: Update to prerelease version of clients and launcher.
+Default: `false`.

 ---